 Year Name of the award/medal National/ Internaional Number of awards for Sports Number of awards for Cultural Student ID number Name of the student

-Nill NA Nill 0 0 00 NA
+Nill NA Nill Nill Nill Nill NA

 No file uploaded.

-5.3.2 - Activity of Student Council & Expression of Students on academic & Expression (maximum 500 words)
+5.3.2 - Activity of Student Council & Expresentation of students on academic & Expresentative bodies/committees of the institution (maximum 500 words)

 A students' council has been functioning at Govt.
 College Sundargarh to work for safeguarding the interests of the students.
 An election is held every year to elect the office bearers of the council.
 After the college election, the Students' Union is formed with various office bearers.
 The students' representatives discharge the responsibilities of the various office bearer posts under the guidance and supervision of the OIC/VPs of different associations.
 The Students' Union takes active part in various extra-curricular activities ranging from different competitions to the Annual Day celebration.
 They also participate in the Annual Athletic Meet.
 The institution has NSS, NCC and YRC which take initiative on various activities and social outreach programmes.
 Various awareness campaigns such as Swatch Bharat Abhiyan, Vigilance Awareness week, Campus cleaning and Blood Donation Camp are some of the programmes organised by these units.
 A student representative is also included in the IQAC as a member on behalf of the student community of the college to ventilate the grievances of the students in the IQAC meetings.
 This institution also has an Alumni Association which is actively working for the overall development of the academic environment of the college.
-However, the college election for the session 2018-19 was cancelled by the Govt. of Odisha.
+However, the Department of higher education has not declared the college student union election for the session 2019-20.